Kygo shares rare glimpse from Sydney Sweeney, MGK outing

 He captioned the post, "Grand opening of @palmtreebeachclub [palm tree emojis]."

-In the first image the Anyone But You star and the Midnight Sun actor were seen posing with Kygo behind the DJ set.
+In the first image the Anyone But You star and the Midnight Sun actor was seen posing with Kygo behind the DJ set.

-In the following pictures, the Norwegian music producer was captured in a candid moment with Sweeney and MGK.
+In of the following pictures the Norwegian music producer was captured in a candid moment with Sweeney and MGK browsing through cell phone.

 The Immaculate star also shared a group photo on her Instagram story, posing with MGK and Schwarzenegger.